JakubSondowski/killme/README.md

 # killme

-A dark-humored terminal command that outputs a random depressing programmer quote.
+A simple dark-humored terminal command that outputs a random depressing programmer quote.
 Inspired by Linux frustration

 ## Build & Install